All Episodes

 I can't stop you.

-I mean, you'd you'd rather I not.
+I mean, you'd rather I not.

 You send somebody an early copy or a galley copy of a book.

-You know, the hope is that they don't take the best stuff in the book, and there's a lot in there that I found fascinating, uh, and give it out.
+You know, the hope is that they don't take the best stuff in the book, and there's a lot in there that I found fascinating, and give it out.

-You did something I told you the last time you were on.
+You did something I've, I told you the last time you were on, you did something really, really interesting to me.

-The way you you outlined the book.
+The way you outline the book.

-You had a long interview with the president, you had a follow-up interview with the president, but one in particular an Air Force One, and you were asking the president.
+You had a follow-up interview with the president, but one in particular on Air Force One.

-Um, and there's a couple of funny exchanges in there, but you did get some interesting answers, but you you weave in the interview, and then you explain the historical events surrounding it to sort of give it context and texture, which I thought was a very creative way to do it.
+But you weave in the interview, and then you explain the historical events surrounding it to sort of give it context and texture, which I thought was a very creative way to do it.

 Thank you.